Cherreads

 A few warriors shifted.
 Alpha Rowan bristled.
 "You dare enter pack territory during a sacred ceremony?"

 The Rogue Alpha's gaze flicked to him, unimpressed.
-"You dare discard a woman under a full moon."
+"You dare discard a pretty woman under a full moon."

 Then—slowly—his eyes found me.